James G. Blaine: Latin America and reciprocity

 Sailors from the caused the major foreign affairs crisis of Blaine's second term as Secretary of State.

 In 1891, a diplomatic crisis arose in Chile that drove a wedge between Harrison and Blaine.
 The American minister to Chile, Patrick Egan, a political friend of Blaine's, granted asylum to Chileans who were seeking refuge from the Chilean Civil War.
 Chile was already suspicious of Blaine because of his War of the Pacific diplomacy ten years earlier, and this incident raised tensions even further.
 When sailors from the Baltimore took shore leave in Valparaíso, a fight broke out, resulting in the deaths of two American sailors and three dozen arrested.
 When the news reached Washington, Blaine was in Bar Harbor recuperating from a bout of ill health and Harrison himself drafted a demand for reparations.
 The Chilean foreign minister, Manuel Antonio Matta, replied that Harrison's message was "erroneous or deliberately incorrect" and said that the Chilean government was treating the affair the same as any other criminal matter.
 Tensions increased as Harrison threatened to break off diplomatic relations unless the United States received a suitable apology.
 Blaine returned to the capital and made conciliatory overtures to the Chilean government, offering to submit the dispute to arbitration and recall Egan.
 Harrison still insisted on an apology and submitted a special message to Congress about the threat of war.
 Chile issued an apology for the incident, and the threat of war subsided.

 Relations with European powers

-1890 political cartoon depicting Blaine "outplaying" British Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.
+1890 political cartoon from Judge depicting Blaine "outplaying" British Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.